You don’t like gaining a couple of extra pounds do you? Your pet doesn’t either

 It doesn’t take long for an overweight animal to become disinterested in exercise.
 The more weight they’re carrying the more pressure they’re putting on their joints, causing them to tire quickly.
-This lack of movement can then lead to even quicker weight gain and in extreme cases, obese pets can become susceptible to serious health problems such as heart disease, diabetes and even cancer.
+In extreme cases, obese pets can become susceptible to serious health problems such as heart disease, diabetes and even cancer.

-As well as ensuring your pet isn’t eating more calories than they’re burning, you should also encourage them to exercise regularly.
-Whether that’s taking your dog for a long walk, dangling an ever-tempting shoelace in front of your feline or building an assault course for your rabbit, keeping your companion active will ultimately play a big part in their overall happiness.
+Keeping your pet eating right and exercising well doesn’t have to be difficult.
+It could be taking your dog for a long walk, dangling an ever-tempting shoelace in front of your feline or building an assault course for your rabbit, keeping your companion active will ultimately play a big part in their overall happiness.

 If you would like more information about your pet’s diet and weight, or to book an appointment for your companion at our practice, please call our friendly team in Chesterfield on 01246 222232, or in Staveley on 01246 477581.